Grapevine Colleyville-Supporting & Advocating for Gifted Education

 ARTICLE V – OFFICERS

 Section 5.1 – Number.
-The elected officers of the SAGE shall be: President, First Vice President & Program Chair, Second Vice President & Membership Chair, Secretary, Treasurer and External Relations Chair.
-The appointed officers of SAGE may include, but not be limited to: Fundraising Chair, Newsletter, Legislative, and Publicity/Historian.
+The elected officers of SAGE shall be: President, First Vice President & Program Chair, Second Vice President & Membership Chair, Secretary, Treasurer, and Fundraising Chair.
+The appointed officers of SAGE may include, but not be limited to: Communications Chair, Newsletter Chair, Legislative Chair, Community Liaison, and Historian.
 All officers must have at least one gifted identified child.

 Section 5.3 – Limitation.
-No officer shall serve in the same office for more than three (3) full years in succession, nor may any person hold two (2) elected offices at the same time.
+No officer shall serve in the same office for more than three (3) full years in succession, unless there is no person willing to so serve as officer other than the person currently serving, nor may any person hold two (2) elected offices at the same time.

 Section 5.4 – Vacancies.
 Any vacancy in any office for an unexpired term shall be filled by the Executive Board